 The Iowa Pork Industry Center was established in 1994 as a coordinated effort of the colleges of Agriculture and Life Sciences and Veterinary Medicine at Iowa State University.
-The Iowa Pork Industry Center focuses its efforts in programs that are integral and complimentary to work by Iowa State University Extension.
-Through the Center, Iowa producers receive accurate and timely information to aid in making their operations more efficient and profitable.
+IPIC focuses its efforts in programs that are integral and complementary to work by ISU Extension and Outreach.
+Through IPIC, Iowa producers receive accurate and timely information to aid in making their operations more efficient and profitable.
 Interdisciplinary programs with the colleges of Agriculture and Life Sciences, Business, Engineering and Veterinary Medicine are ongoing.

 Advisory Board. (left to right): Mark Ledger, Tyler Bettin, Dean Frazer, Greg Carlson, Dave Striegel, Marv Carlson, Dale Reicks 06/11